warp-ds/tech-docs/docs/collaborate/community/index.md

 Designers that work with, or are about to start working with the design system.

 Engineers that have questions about usage of a component are welcome to reach out to set up a meeting anytime using our #nmp-warp-design-system channel.

-### When?

-Every third Thursday of the month.
-Please sign up through the link in the calendar invite if you have a topic you want to discuss.

-There will be time for open questions at the end of each Open Forum session.

 ## Being part of the early adopters warpies